Am730-byte/Am730-byte/README.md

 I turn coffee ☕ into code 💻 and ideas into functional, dynamic websites.
 Currently coding my way through a **B.Tech in Computer Science** at
-_G.B.
+G.B.
 Pant Govt.
-Engineering College_ — where tech meets ambition. 🚀
+Engineering College

 ---